 - Server Optimization, using CDN and opting for a dedicated server (instead of a shared one).

 How to test your website for Core Web Vitals?

 Google has made it extremely easy with all the information and timely updates about the Core Web Vitals.
 You can test your website by simply turning in the URL on PageSpeed Insights where all the Core Web Vitals metrics are implemented.

 Additionally, you can also check how your website is doing for Core Web Vitals on Lighthouse, Google Search Console and more.

-Another option is you can leverage mobile web development tools like LT Browser, which helps you generate performance reports to measure Core Web Vitals, run responsive tests across 45+ screen resolutions for mobile devices, desktops, and tablets.
+Another option is you can leverage mobile web development tools like LT Browser, which helps you generate performance reports to measure Core Web Vitals, Perform test on mobile devices across 50+ screen resolutions of mobiles, desktops, and tablets.
 Using LT Browser you can streamline UI UX development, test content placement and alignments, assess visually heavy websites on different screen resolutions and debug on the go.

 Wrapping It Up!